- 8 March 2010

 End of Unlimited Use Period

-By the time your ULA ends, you will have to provide Oracle with a signed confirmation that states the exact number of Processor licenses you have utilized for the purpose of running Oracle.
+By the time your Oracle ULA contract ends, you will have to provide Oracle with a signed confirmation that states the exact number of Processor licenses you have utilized for the purpose of running Oracle.
 You will get the exact number of Processor licenses that you have confirmed towards Oracle.
 If your deployment turns out to be 499 Processors or just 101 Processors: What will happen is this.

 - You will not have to pay any extra if you have more processors utilized than you had anticipated for (499 in total)